Pre-Millennium Tension

-Pre-Millennium Tension is the second album from English rapper and producer Tricky, released in 1996.
-It was a conscious effort by Tricky to depart away from the trip hop label with which critics had described his previous music.
+Pre-Millennium Tension is the second album from English rapper and producer Tricky, released on 11 November 1996 on Island.
 The album was well received by critics, being named the ninth best record of the year in the 1996 Pazz & Jop poll.
+Tricky regarded the album as an attempt to depart from the traits of the genre trip hop, with which critics had previously described Maxinquaye.

 Background

-In an October 1996 interview for Ray Gun, Tricky said he wanted to make Pre-Millennium Tension an "out-an-out punk record" to get away from the trip hop label with which his previous work had been categorized by critics.
+In an October 1996 interview for Ray Gun, Tricky said he wanted to make Pre-Millennium Tension an "out-an'-out punk record" to get away from the trip hop label with which his previous work had been categorized by critics.
 He said, "I thought it was going be heavier...
 What I wanted to do was a total fast album.
 Some of the tracks are fast and hard, but they didn't come out like that."
 The album was mainly recorded in Jamaica, and other parts were recorded at Platinum Islands Studio, New York.
 It was recorded, mixed and programmed by Ian Caple.
 Recorded in Grove Studios, Ocho Rios, Jamaica and mixed at El Cortijo Studio in Spain.

 According to PopMatters writer Wayne Franklin, Pre-Millennium Tension "revealed a new, more sinister sound, most likely attained due to his move to New York City and his work with underground rappers ... containing the singles "Christiansands" (the biggest hit of his career), "Tricky Kid", and "Makes Me Wanna Die" (which contains a sample of Eric B. & Rakim's "To the Listeners")".

+In an anecdote between journalist Liz Jones and Prince published in her biography of Prince, Slave to the Rhythm, Jones told Prince he should listen to Tricky, as she saw parallels between them; Prince asked her the name of Tricky's latest album, to which she said Pre-Millennium Tension, and Prince spontaneously answered, "well, isn't that just a longer way of saying 1999?"